rudderlabs/rudderstack-docs/destinations/userlist.md

 The `identify` call sends the event data to Userlist along with the properties that you pass as the RudderStack traits.
 For more information on the `identify` call, please refer our [RudderStack API specification](https://docs.rudderstack.com/getting-started/rudderstack-api-spec) documentation.

-If the `userId` is already known, it’ll update the user record, otherwise it’ll create a new one.
+If the `userId` is already known, Userlist will update the user record, otherwise it’ll create a new one.

+{% hint style="info" %}
 Userlist will only process messages with a `userId`.
 Messages with only an `anonymousId` will be ignored.
+{% endhint %}

 The following code snippet is an example of an `identify` call in RudderStack: